BaderLab/EnrichmentMap_docs/QuickTour.rst

 .. image:: images/quicktour/main_panel_gear.png
    :width: 40%

-The Legend Dialog shows a legend with the visual representation of how the network elements can be interpreted.
-In particualar it shows what data is visible on the node charts.
+The Legend Dialog shows a visual representation of how the network elements can be interpreted, including what data is visible on the node charts.
 The legend can be exported as a PDF file.

 .. image:: images/quicktour/legend_dialog.png